Chop and change

-To change and change again.
+To change one’s mind or action again and again.

 Chop is a now archaic word which has been used for centuries to mean 'change suddenly' (see chop-chop).